Shuffle/Singul/README.md

 ```
 DEBUG=true 				# Enables debug mode
 FILE_LOCATION=./files 	# The location of the files.
 Default: ./files
+SHUFFLE_ENCRYPTION_MODIFIER=randomstringhere # Required for local encryption of authentication.

 # Where to download and control standards from
 GIT_DOWNLOAD_USER=shuffle